beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 Let's have a closer look at the story that this network capture is telling us.
 1.  **Packets `1` to `331`:** The first packets in the capture are WiFi beacon frames advertising the BSSID and negotiating the handshake (the one we cracked earlier).
 2.  **Packets `332` to `335`:** Once the attacker connected to the Wifi we see some ARP traffic as the ARP table is updated with the attacker's MAC and IP addresses.
-3.  **Packets `337` to `39981':** Then we immediately see a *Remote Desktop Protocol* (RDP) session as evidenced by the use of TCP Port 3389.
+3.  **Packets `337` to `39981`:** Then we immediately see a *Remote Desktop Protocol* (RDP) session as evidenced by the use of TCP Port 3389.
 All of this traffic is encrypted over the RDP session (we'll have more fun with this later).
 4.  **Packets `39983` to `43952`:** Next we see a lot of traffic from the attacker's port `35827` to multiple different victim port numbers.
 Most likely the attacker was performing a port scan here.
-5.  **Packets `44021` to `45192`:** Finally we see sustained traffic to/from Port `4444`
+5.  **Packets `44021` to `45192`:** Finally we see sustained traffic to/from Port `4444`.

 For those who are familiar with cybersecurity and pentesting tools, this rings some alarm bells as port `4444` is an easy-to-remember port number that is very commonly used when establishing reverse shells.
 It is helpful to filter for this traffic in Wireshark by using the filter; ``tcp.port == 4444``.
-Now - ignoring the first thre packets in the resulting list (as these where part of the initial port scan and not the TCP conversation we're interested in), we can right-click on one fo the packets further down the list and select **Follow** > **TCP Stream**.
+Now - ignoring the first three packets in the resulting list (as these were part of the initial port scan and not the TCP conversation we're interested in), we can right-click on one of the packets further down the list and select **Follow** > **TCP Stream**.
 This gives us a nice cleartext view of what went on in this session:

 ```
 Windows PowerShell running as user Administrator on INTERN-PC